rooster standing on pile of coins to represent the question of which came first, your cash flow problems or your business problems?

 Lack of Planning (#5 on the list)

 Want an easy way to negatively impact your numbers?
 Lack of planning.
 What can happen?
 You stock too much or too little inventory, resulting in price reductions or missed sales opportunities.
-Too many or too many or too few staff members can make payroll numbers balloon.
+Too many or too few staff members can make payroll numbers balloon.
 Materials costs skyrocket with rush charges because you didn’t order raw materials soon enough.
 Missed deadlines mean lost clients and sales.
 Some small business owners are inherent planners, others are more inclined to be visionaries.
 Some see the big picture, others the details.

 One important thing for any business leader to remember is that it’s rare for any one person to have all the skills needed to do everything well.
-Solve this challenge by hiring to your inadequacies, finding good mentors and recognizing where you need help.
+Solve this challenge by hiring to your inadequacies, finding good mentors, and recognizing where you need help.
 Pull your team together to lean on each other’s strengths.

 The bottom line: If planning in many or even just one vital area of your business is not your strong suit, don’t be afraid to ask for help.